supreet11agrawal/Proposal/Proposal.md

 As I have mentioned above, my coursework in Probability and Statistics helped me learn a lot in the field and will bring help to me directly in the Summer of Code project.

 I am using Ubuntu 18.04 (LTS) and Atom for writing all of my code.
-I am using this setup for last two years and in this duration I have become quite comfortable with it.
+I am using this setup for the last two years, and in this duration, I have become quite comfortable with it.
 For the purpose of debugging, I use *pdb*, to which I was introduced via [Kalevi Suominen](https://github.com/jksuom) while working on an issue.

 I was introduced to Python two years ago.
 However, I am relatively new in terms of object oriented programming.
-Prior to working in Python, my programming experience was confined to C and C++.
+Before working in Python, my programming experience was confined to C and C++.
 In comparison to these languages, Python is much more intuitive.
 In my opinion, Python is more expressive than any other language I have used.
 According to me, list comprehension is one of the best features which I have used.

-My favourite feature about Sympy is it's ability to compute asymptotic series expansions of functions around a point.
+My favourite feature about Sympy is its ability to compute asymptotic series expansions of functions around a point.
 I came across this feature while getting acquainted with the library.
 Sympy's ability to compute series expansions left me awestruck and was one of the primary reasons that inspired me to learn more about Sympy.
 ```
 >>> x, n, t = symbols('x n t')
 >>> pprint(log(x-t).series(x, x0 =t/n))